oracle-livelabs/apex/ai-interactive-report-lab2/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Introduction

-This lab enables dictation so you can use your voice to enter prompts in the Interactive Report search bar and chat assistant.
+This lab enables dictation so users can interact with AI Interactive Reports using their voice.
 Oracle APEX uses the Web Speech API to convert speech into text directly in the browser.
-Once enabled, a microphone icon appears in supported components, allowing hands-free interaction with the AI features you configured in previous labs.
+Once enabled, a microphone icon appears in the search bar and the Chat Assistant, allowing hands-free interaction with the AI features you configured in previous labs.
+Speech is processed by the end user's browser and may be sent to third-party servers depending on the browser implementation, which is why dictation is disabled by default.

 Estimated Lab Time: 5 minutes